steven-kamanga/generate_secret_keys/README.md

 ## Key Generator

-The Random Key Generator is a fun and interactive command-line tool that allows you to create secure random keys by mixing characters from a specified range and adding a unique salt.
+The Random Key Generator is an interactive command-line tool that allows you to create secure random keys by mixing characters from a specified range and adding a unique salt.

 ## Usage